sgorcevska/random-quote-generator/README.md

-# random-quote-generator
-This is my first project on GitHub.
+# About my first project on GitHub.